-The show hasn't been on air since 2016, when The Great British Bake Off moved from the BBC to Channel 4.
+Although old episodes have been shown on CBBC, no new episodes of the show have been filmed since 2016, when The Great British Bake Off moved from the BBC to Channel 4.

-Channel 4 announced they're making their first series of the show, after agreeing a new partnership deal with Love Productions who make the programme.
+Channel 4 have now announced they're making their first series of the show, after agreeing a new partnership deal with Love Productions who make the programme.

 Ian Katz, Channel 4 Director of Programmes said he was "delighted to be discovering a new generation of British baking talent with Junior Bake Off".

 Richard McKerrow, Chief Executive Love Productions added that he was "thrilled to be bringing Junior Bake Off to the Channel".

 Will Junior Bake Off be different now it's on Channel 4?

 When the show was on CBBC (click here to catch up on old episodes) it had several different presenters, with Sam and Mark taking the reins on the most recent series.

 But now it's on Channel 4 comedian and author Harry Hill, will be taking over as presenter.